 Renovations to Paul Peck Problem Solving and Research Building (PPSRB) and the Center for Automation Technology (CAT)/LeBow Engineering Center: Six new classrooms and instructional laboratories being built on the second floor of PPSRB are expected to be open in September 2015.
 The new classrooms will free up space in CAT/LeBow for the construction of wet research laboratories for the departments of chemistry and physics, as well as the environmental engineering component of the Institute for Energy and the Environment.
 As part of these reconfigurations, 100 graduate students will be moved from the third floor of PPSRB to office space in University Crossings during the upcoming Fall Term.

 3401 Market Street (CASTL, DragonsTEACH and College of Arts & Sciences: Drexel has entered into a new lease at 3401 Market for approximately 7,400 rentable square feet to house two grant-funded initiatives, DragonsTeach and the Center for the Advancement of STEM Teaching and Learning (CASTL), as well as space for components of the criminology and justice studies programs in the College of Arts and Sciences.
-The space is expected to be able to be occupied in mid-October.
+The space is expected to be able to be occupied in mid-November.